A robust risk management process.

 Mitigating actions

 The defined benefit pension scheme has been closed to new entrants since 2002 and closed to future accrual from April 2016.
 Regular meetings are held with both the scheme’s trustees and professional advisors to monitor and review the investment policy, the Group’s funding requirements and any other available opportunities to mitigate this risk.
+The deficit on the scheme fell to £2.3 million at 31 May 2025.
+The next triennial valuation will take place as at 31 December 2025 and is expected to be complete in the first half 2026 during which time the future strategy of the scheme will be reviewed.

 No change